 Congratulations to the 2021 Night Bloom: Grants for Artists awardees!

-- Alanna Airitan, Elizabeth Burden, and Elizabeth Denneau
+- Alanna Airitam, Elizabeth Burden, and Elizabeth Denneau

 - Inner Freq: Angelica Lopez and Jorge Bojorquez, with Victor Valencia

 - SNAG (School of New Art Geographies): Erik Schmahl and Susanna Battin + more

 - Chava Shapiro with Molly Block, Dr. Maxwell Greenberg, Nika Kaiser, and ancestors both named and unnamed

 This year’s Night Bloom grant recipients were selected for their experimental and collaboratively-focused approaches that serve to enhance the cultural ecosystems within the greater Tucson area.

 Night Bloom grants were selected by a panel of three jurors who reviewed more than 100 competitive applications.
 This year’s jurors were: Nicole Miller, Artist; Alana Hernandez, Executive Director & Curator, CALA Alliance ; and Kevin Holden, Programs Assistant, Portland Institute of Contemporary Art.

 We can’t wait to see these projects come to fruition – stay tuned for updates and more information about each project!

 2021 Night Bloom: Grants for Artists was organized by MOCA Tucson in partnership with the Andy Warhol Foundation for the Visual Arts to distribute $60,000 in grants for artist-organized projects in amounts ranging from $5,000 – $7,500.